 - The future of the performance will also be in line with the present cost performance index and their schedule performance index.

-EAC is used to be compared to the central budget at completion BAC even at several levels of its complete details to identify its areas and analyze.
+EAC is used to be compared to the central budget at completion, BAC, even at several levels of its complete details to identify its areas and analyse them.

 But, the magnitude of liability should always be noteworthy, which depends on the value and the type of contract.